-The wine industry is associated with longstanding traditions — winemaking techniques passed down from generation to generation, from the Old World to the New World.
+The wine industry is associated with longstanding traditions — winemaking techniques passed down from generation to generation.
+From the Old World to the New World.
 As romantic as it sounds, this industry has faced some challenges as it tries to balance innovation and tradition.
 Many wineries have realized the need to update their business models to keep up with the pace and competition of modern life.
 One way they can do that is with winery software.

 What Is Winery Software?

 The term “winery software” can refer to many different technology solutions tailored for the needs of wine producers.
 A few of the processes that winery software can help businesses manage include vineyard management, production, inventory, direct-to-consumer (DTC) sales, wholesale distribution, accounting, and general business management.
-Many of these capabilities can be found in comprehensive winery management software, which we cover later on.
+Many of these capabilities are found in comprehensive winery management software, which we cover later on.

 “I knew we needed to use technology to simplify and create efficiencies that would allow us to reach more people & offer quality customer service.
 I am a data fanatic so I always look for systems that will give me the right data & insights.”– Co-owner at Washington state winery producing 4,000 cases per year